belt tensioner for rostock max

 Note: On my kit, the holes in the melamine above my idler bearings are the same size as the holes for the idler bearings.
 I think some kits have larger holes above where the idler bearings go.
 If you have the larger holes there, the brackets might need to be sized differently.

 Print 12 tensioner brackets and three spacers.
 Mine are ABS infill at 33% and they seem strong enough.

 I replaced the 6-32 socket head screws holding the idler bearing with phillips head 6-32 1 3/4 inch screws because they are a bit longer.
 Same screws for the top brackets.
 The screws to pull the brackets together are 3/4 inch 6-32.
 My rostock max kit came with many extra washers and 6-32 lock nuts, so I'm using them.

 Give a Shout Out

 belt tensioner for rostock max by barnett is licensed under the Creative Commons - Attribution license.

-We're sure barnett would love to see what you've printed - take a photo and share it on Thingiverse as a Make.
+We're sure barnett would love to see what you've printed.
+Please document your print and share a Make with the community.

 To post a Make simply visit this Thing again and click I Made One to start uploading your photo.
 It’s even easier to post a Make via the Thingiverse Mobile app (available via Google Play and Apple App Store).